 The metal-on-metal resurfacing total hip replacement has largely been stopped in Europe.
 (The term resurfacing is a well-chosen marketing word that implies less surgery.
 This is NOT the case, as a Resurfacing Hip Replacement is still a Total hip replacement, just of a different design.
-It in fact demands larger cuts and more muscle release with subsequent repair.)
+It in fact demands larger cuts and more muscle release .)
 There are a few centers in the United Kingdom and America that still do this procedure.
 In my practice it is offered to the very active, fit, large males.
 Patients of small size, and this typically means most woman, have historically done very poorly with this implant.
 There are no real advantages in respect of this implant other than a slightly more normal gait cycle and some studies indicate perhaps a higher level of activity possible with these implants.
-However, the metal-on-metal bearing surfaces do result in metal debris that includes cobalt and chrome irons.
+However, the metal-on-metal bearing surfaces do result in metal debris that includes cobalt and chrome ions.
 These can in some patients result in a biologically adverse reaction which will require early revision.
 Due to this, patients with resurfacings need annual follow-up with xrays (current BOA recommendation), specifically because adverse reactions to metal debris can be asymptomatic for years while causing bone and soft tissue damage.
 Despite this I enjoy doing Resurfacing hip replacements BUT the patient needs to be compliant wrt follow-up.
 Currently there are experimental versions using ceramic in terms of resurfacing, however this is not yet mainstream, and I have some serious concerns regarding future complications for this design because of the mechanical properties of the ceramic material.
 We shall see what the future holds in this regard.